If you have a question that is in “general” nature and not listed below, please email to ask.

 Q: What can a Power of Attorney do for you?

-Provide a trusted representative, in your absence, illness or mental infirmity, with the power and right to perform all acts and conduct your affairs as you would do.
+Provide a trusted representative, in your absence, illness or mental infirmity, with the power and right to perform all acts and conduct your financial affairs as you would do.

 General vs. Specific